el-wittmer/dream/index.md

 ## About Me

-Hi!
 I'm Elaina — I'm a current iCAN student at University of Illinois Urbana-Champaign (2021-2022 cohort).
 I got my B.A. in Linguistics from Reed College in 2019, through which I discovered a love of data wrangling and experimental design.
 My current research interests include graph theory, data visualization, and dabbling with natural language processing.

 ## About My Advisor